GSA-TTS/docker-trestle/templates/ssp-rendering/lato/markdown/containers.md

 # 10.9.4 Dockerfile Usage
 <!--
 Instructions: Describe how Docker images are developed.
 Are the Docker images built from scratch or are base images from an external source used?
-If it is from source, explain any code quality mechanisms used, such as a linting tool.
+If it is from scratch, explain any code quality mechanisms used, such as a linting tool.
 If images from an external source are used, explain the mechanisms in place to ensure this image can be trusted.
 -->

 # 10.9.5 Logs and Log Integration from Containers